Tristan und Isolde: Premiere

-When Wagner visited the Vienna Court Opera to rehearse possible singers for this production, the management at Vienna suggested staging the opera there.
-Originally, the tenor Alois Ander was employed to sing the part of Tristan, but later proved incapable of learning the role.
-Parallel attempts to stage the opera in Dresden, Weimar and Prague failed.
-Despite over 70 rehearsals between 1862 and 1864, Tristan und Isolde was unable to be staged in Vienna, winning the opera a reputation as unperformable.
+To rehearse possible singers for Karlsruhe, Wagner visited the Vienna Court Opera, which proposed staging the opera.
+Tenor Alois Ander, cast as Tristan, proved unable to master the role.
+Dresden, Weimar and Prague stagings also failed.
+After 70-plus rehearsals between 1862 and 1864, the Vienna production was abandoned, securing Tristans unperformable reputation.

-It was only after King Ludwig II of Bavaria became a sponsor of Wagner (he granted the composer a generous stipend and supported Wagner's artistic endeavours in other ways) that enough resources could be found to mount the premiere of Tristan und Isolde.
-Hans von Bülow was chosen to conduct the production at the Nationaltheater in Munich, despite the fact that Wagner was having an affair with his wife, Cosima von Bülow.
-Even then, the planned premiere on 15 May 1865 had to be postponed until the Isolde, Malvina Schnorr von Carolsfeld, had recovered from hoarseness.
+Only after King Ludwig II of Bavaria became a sponsor of Wagner (granting him a generous stipend and supporting his artistic endeavours in other ways) could enough resources be found to mount the premiere of Tristan und Isolde.
+Hans von Bülow was chosen to conduct the production at the Nationaltheater in Munich, even though Wagner was having an affair with his wife, Cosima von Bülow.
+The planned premiere on 15 May 1865 had to be postponed until the Isolde, Malvina Schnorr von Carolsfeld, had recovered from hoarseness.
 The work finally premiered on 10 June 1865, with Malvina's husband Ludwig partnering her as Tristan.

 On 21 July 1865, having sung the role only four times, Ludwig died suddenly – prompting speculation that the exertion involved in singing the part of Tristan had killed him.
-(The stress of performing Tristan has also claimed the lives of conductors Felix Mottl in 1911 and Joseph Keilberth in 1968.
-Both men died after collapsing while conducting the second act of the opera.)
-Malvina sank into a deep depression over her husband's death, and never sang again, although she lived for another 38 years.
+(The stress of performing Tristan also claimed the lives of conductors Felix Mottl in 1911 and Joseph Keilberth in 1968.
+Both died after collapsing while conducting the second act.)
+Malvina sank into a deep depression after her husband's death and never sang again, although she lived for another 38 years.

-For some years thereafter, the only performers of the roles were another husband–wife team, Heinrich Vogl and Therese Vogl.
+For some years thereafter, the roles' only performers were another husband–wife team, Heinrich Vogl and Therese Vogl.